entando/entando-docs/vuepress/docs/next/tutorials/getting-started/eks-install.md

 NAME                                 TYPE           CLUSTER-IP       EXTERNAL-IP
 ingress-nginx-controller             LoadBalancer   10.100.102.83    ad234bd11a1ff4dadb44639a6bbf707e-0e0a483d966405ee.elb.us-east-2.amazonaws.com
 ```
 The value of the external URL (EXTERNAL-IP) should be available within a few minutes.
-You'll use this address for `YOUR-HOST-NAME` in the steps below.
+You'll use this address for YOUR-HOST-NAME in the steps below.

 ::: tip
-NGINX is working correctly if a `404 Not Found` NGINX error page is generated when accessing the `YOUR-HOST-NAME` URL from your browser.
+NGINX is working correctly if a `404 Not Found` NGINX error page is generated when accessing `http://YOUR-HOST-NAME` from your browser.
 For a more complete test, you can [set up a simple test application](../devops/manage-nginx.md#verify-the-nginx-ingress-install) using your local `kubectl`.
 You can also [customize the NGINX ingress](../devops/manage-nginx.md#customize-the-nginx-configuration) to optimize the configuration for Entando.
 :::

 See the [NGINX AWS Guide](https://kubernetes.github.io/ingress-nginx/deploy/#aws) and [NGINX EKS Guide](https://docs.nginx.com/nginx/deployment-guides/amazon-web-services/ingress-controller-elastic-kubernetes-services/) for more details.